xianlinbox/daily_practise/aws-solution-architect/database.md

 Load/offload data directly to S3
 Very high availability
 has a lab mode to enable Aurora features that are available in the current Aurora database version but are not enabled by default

+Multi-AZ:

+- update data to all read replicas synchronously.
+- all instances are upgraded at the same time.

+Read Replica:

 ## Endpoints